-Camp Lejeune, located in Jacksonville, North Carolina, is one of the largest Marine Corps Bases for the United States Armed Forces.
+Camp Lejeune, located in Jacksonville, North Carolina, is one of the largest Marine Corps bases for the United States Armed Forces.

-An investigation conducted by the Centers for Disease Control and Prevention Agency for Toxic Substances and Disease Registry (ATSDR) uncovered that two of the eight water treatment facilities serving Camp Lejeune were contaminated with specific volatile organic chemicals (VOCs), including:
+An investigation conducted by the Centers for Disease Control and the Agency for Toxic Substances and Disease Registry (ATSDR) uncovered that two of the eight water treatment facilities serving Camp Lejeune were contaminated with specific volatile organic chemicals (VOCs), including:

 - Trichloroethylene (TCE): a metal cleaning agent